valasek/duodecimal/README.md

 ## Local development

-All code is written by AI, using Antropic Codex by my guidance.
+All code is written by AI, using Antropic Codex under my guidance.
+Codex configuration is stored in file [CODEX.md](CODEX.md).

 ### Key product choices